 The level of detail provided in the form should be commensurate with the complexity of the water bank.
 Providing more thorough information about the water bank at the time of the request will help Ecology and the public better understand the project.

 Ecology will accept a water banking request for evaluation if it is complete and if Ecology determines that the proposed water bank merits consideration.
+The phrase “merits consideration” is too vague.
 Ecology will post accepted water banking requests on its website for public comment for a minimum period of 30 days.

 Evaluation of a Water Banking Request

 Upon acceptance of a water banking request, Ecology will evaluate whether to act upon the request.
-Ecology may choose to decline the request, defer a decision to a later date, or begin negotiating a Trust Water Right Agreement for Water Banking Purposes (water banking agreement).
+If it decides to do so, Ecology may choose to decline the request, defer a decision to a later date, or begin negotiating a Trust Water Right Agreement for Water Banking Purposes (water banking agreement).
 Ecology will consider all public comments received to inform our evaluation of the water banking request.

 Ecology will consider the following criteria in evaluating a water banking request, along with any other relevant factors: